tquadrat/tquadrat.github.io/UsefulLinks.md

 ---
 ## [The Raspberry&nbsp;Pi](stuff/RaspberryStuff.md)

-Information about the Raspberry&npsp;Pi, projects based on that computer and related stuff.
+Information about the Raspberry&nbsp;Pi, projects based on that computer and related stuff.

 ---
 ## The Arduino and alike